 While it can be tough to find that first job in a busy spa, there are more chains now making it easier to find an entry-level place where you can hone your skills.
-The fast-growing beauty chain ULTA employs estheticians to give Dermalogica facials, peels and microdermabrasion at a fairly low cost.
+The fast-growing beauty chain ULTA employs estheticians to give Dermalogica facials, peels, and microdermabrasion at a reasonably low cost.
 You will also be expected to wax, tint brows and eyelashes, apply eyelash extensions and sell additional services.
 There are nearly 950 Ultas in 48 states.

 With 1,150 locations in 49 states, the franchise chain Massage Envy is another good place to look for work.
 Massage Envy's business model is to offer relatively low-cost services to members who have purchased a monthly service.
 You are paid less per service than at most day spas or resort spas, but you will likely be busier.
 And there is always the opportunity to make extra money through commissions selling skin care products.